-This course is ideal if you wish to study at degree level at University.
+The Access to Higher Education – Teacher Training is ideal if you wish to study at degree level at University.
 We are running the programme to link in with the Two Mile Ash Initial Teacher Training Partnership BA (Hons) Primary and Early Years Education With QTS.
 This is a school-based, three-year undergraduate course leading to Qualified Teacher Status.
 This course allows you to specialise in age phases 3-7 or 5-11 years.

 Is it for me?

 Each of the Pathways on offer allows you the opportunity to specialise in a particular field and progress into higher education study.
 For example, by gaining an Access to Higher Education Diploma (Teacher Education), you could go on to study for a degree.
 Please note, the Access to Higher Education Diploma will give you the opportunity to apply to a wide range of university courses and it is vital that you check all the required entry qualifications for your chosen degree course programme.

 17 Sep 2024

 17:30 – 21:30

 South Central IoT – Bletchley

 You are required to hold a GCSE English and a GCSE maths qualification @ grade 4/C or above to join this course.
 Entry will be dependent upon a review of previous qualifications in addition to a literacy and numeracy assessment undertaken at interview.
 You will also be required to complete a pre course questionnaire.

 Assessment is continuous and you will be required to submit a portfolio of coursework for each unit by the end of the course.
 We use a range of as Assessment is continuous, and you will be required to submit an assignment for each module (approximately 19 assignments in total).
 Most of your assignments will be either essays or reports, you will also complete some presentations and exam assessments.

 HOW WILL MY PROGRESS BE MONITORED?